 - Certificate III in Make-Up (SHB30215) takes between 22wks – 2 years.
 Qualifies you to become a Professional Makeup Artist.

 - Certificate III in Barbering (SHB30516) takes between 6mths – 3yrs.
 Focus on hair care and cutting.
 Qualifies you to become a Barber or Hairdresser.

 Certificate IV Level

-Takes between 9 months – 3 yrs.
-Formally qualifies you to be a beauty therapist, with the ability to perform facials and body treatments.
+T takes between 9 months – 3 yrs.
+Formally qualifies you to be a beauty therapist or spa therapist, with the ability to perform facials and body treatments.

-Takes between 4 months – 1 year.
+It takes between 4 months – 1 year.
 Focus on cutting, styling and colouring.
 Qualifies you to be a hairdresser or barber.

-Takes between 46 weeks – 2.5 years. formally qualifies you to be a beauty therapist capable of performing advanced facials and body treatments, a hair or beauty salon manager, or a makeup artist.
+Takes between 46 weeks – 2.5 years.
+Formally qualifies you to be a beauty therapist capable of performing advanced facials and body treatments, a hair or beauty salon manager, or a makeup artist.
 Includes a salon placement to help you gain real-world experience and confidence.